zainabch123/react-gmail-props/README.md

 In this exercise, we are going to practice props.

-We'll use props to break down our email list into smaller components by passing down relevant data.
+You'll use props to break down our email list into smaller components by passing down relevant data.

-We'll use props to break down our app into smaller components by passing down relevant functions.
+You'll use props to break down our app into smaller components by passing down relevant functions.

 ## Instructions